Aakash-2904/addons/README.md

 ```

 #### Installing from Source
-You can also install from source.
+You can also install from the source.
 This requires the [Bazel](
 https://bazel.build/) build system (version >= 1.0.0).

 ##### CPU Custom Ops